pendar747/designer-tool/Readme.md

 - [X] Add { Demo, info, Control } structure to vendor components
 - [X] Create edit route to allow styling components
+- [ ] Controls for changing styles for each selector
-- [ ] Style library view
+- [ ] Controls for changing component props
-- [ ] add functionality to edit component styles
+- [ ] Reflect changes in controls on the component without side-effects

 # Features
 Users can...